MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 ### Activity from suspicious IP addresses

 Activity from an IP address that has been identified as risky by Microsoft Threat Intelligence or by your organization.
-These IP addresses were identified as being involved in malicious activities, such as botnet command and control (C&C), and may indicate a compromised account.
+These IP addresses were identified as being involved in malicious activities, such as performing password spray, botnet command and control (C&C), and may indicate a compromised account.

 **TP**, **B-TP**, or **FP**?